 Old Spice — The Man Your Man Could Smell Like

 This ad has become a classic example of how to use over-the-top, wild humor to promote a product.
-With over 53 million views on YouTube, it’s not surprising that the success and notoriety of this video has spawned a slew of ads in the same vein.
+It’s scored over 53 million views on YouTube, but it wouldn’t have been cheap to make.

 TNT — A Dramatic Surprise On A Quiet Square

 This one is really just one of the most elaborate hidden-camera pranks of all time, but who doesn’t love a good practical joke?
 Unlike many great video promos, there is a strong link here between the subject of the video (a series of incredibly dramatic occurrences) and the thing it’s promoting (a television drama channel).

 Blendtec - Will It Blend?

 Widely acknowledged as one of the most successful promo video campaigns of all time, Blendtec have made over a hundred videos that prove how tough their blenders are by blending various seemingly unblendable items.
 Golf balls, iPads and marbles have all been puréed by Tom Dickson, CEO of Blendtec, leading to nearly 300M total views.

 Dollar Shave Club — Our Blades Are F@%#ing Great

 Here’s a textbook example of how a relatively low-budget video ad went viral (24M views on YouTube) and made the company very well known in a short amount of time.
 The secret is a CEO who comes across well on camera and a great, funny script that knows who its audience is and pitches perfectly at that level.